smart-mobile-software/arisedocs/docs/source/setup.rst

 5. Start your experiment
 ---------------------------

 Once you have configured your experiment, you will need to click on the "Start experiment" button.
-Once an experiment is started, experiment values are not allowed to be modified.
+When an experiment is started, experiment values are not allowed to be modified.
 You will also not be able to add or remove a variation.
 However, the distribution can still be modified.
 Requests from new devices will use the new distribution.
 Devices that have already an experiment assigned won't change.

 6. Install the Arise SDK in your app
 -------------------------------------